Nettech15/Daisy-Seed-7-Voice-VA-Synthesizer/README.txt

+Quick description of the project:

+This code is a modification of OscPocketD/VASynth, created by Staffan Melin, staffan.melin@oscillator.se.
+It was later modified by (Steven @moonfriendsynth) to work with the Daisy Pod.
+I (Christopher @Nettech15) have moified it further to run on the Daisy Seed without the use of the Daisy Pod board.
+Synth parameters are now controlled by a Miditech i2-61 midi keyboard.
+Multiple Daisy Seeds will appear as USB-MIDI devices with the name "Daisy Seed Built in" and the device number.
+Audio output/input is thru the built-in audio codec.

++ Added Audio Input PassThru and MIDI indicator.
++ Upgraded DaisySP to Infrasonic MoogLadder code.
++ Added synthesized PW using the VASynth::RAMP wave.
++ Added Param Switch and Data Entry Slider.
++ Added QSPI storage for eight user patches.
+Made eight selectable presets.
++ Added USB-MIDI input.
++ Added Stereo Simulator.
++ Added Moogladder filter.
++ Added Dynamic Voice Allocation.
++ Added velocity control to VCA and VCF.

+- Removed Circular Voice Allocation.
+- Removed Portamento.
+- Removed SVF.
+- Removed Reverb.
+- Removed Serial MIDI input.
+- Removed all Daisy Pod related code (Knobs, Switches, and Encoder).
+- Removed VCF, VCA, and Pitch Mod to LFO envelope code.

+Feel free to copy, modify, and improve this code to match your equipment and sound requirements.
+In the meantime, I will be actively working on implementing more features and fixing existing problems.

 How to use the Daisy Seed 8-Voice VA Synthesizer:

 Connect audio outputs of the Daisy Seed board to an amp, mixer, or headphones.